Business Insurance in Vermont: Key Takeaways

 Secure contract-compliant coverage with competitive endorsement pricing

-Request $1 million/$2 million general liability with additional insured endorsements and 30-day cancellation notice because Vermont contractors need certificates within 24 to 48 hours to start projects.
-Compare endorsement costs across providers since additional insured status varies from free to $50 annually, making negotiation worthwhile when general contractors demand proof of coverage before work begins.
+Request $1 million/$2 million general liability with additional insured endorsements and 30-day cancellation notice.
+Vermont contractors need certificates within 24 to 48 hours to start projects.
+Compare endorsement costs across providers since additional insured status varies from free to $50 annually.
+General contractors demand proof of coverage before work begins, making this negotiation worthwhile.

 6. 6